radiosd/radiosd.github.io/pages/downloads.md

 layout: single
 classes: wide
 sidebar:
- - title: ""
+- title: ''
-   text: "Links on the web come and go, so I have saved the pdfs here for others to use and keep for themselves.
-The list is now getting quite long, so it has been broken out into broad categories. "
+  text: Links on the web come and go, so I have saved the pdfs here for others to
+    use and keep for themselves.
+The list is now getting quite long, so it has been broken out into broad categories.
 ---

 [__Historic__](/pages/historic-papers)
 These are classic papers, that represent key advancements in radio technology.
 It is neither authoritive or complete, but still interesting in my view.